aionfeehan/fearless_tweeter/README.md

 # fearless_tweeter
 Illustrating language models by building one to tweet in the style of our president.

+"Great job #TrumpAdmitalisis on this national Ambassument, indeed with unemployed."
+    -our fearless tweeter

 The purpose is mainly illustrative.
 I had fun building it, and I hope it to be straightforward enough to be a good starting point for understanding how these models work.
 The code builds a simple language model for generating tweets, with minimal preprocessing steps and no leveraging GPUs.